 The liquid soap batter that is poured into the molds has only partially saponified.
 The molds are covered with towels and after a 24-48 hour warm insulation period most of the saponification process is complete.

 The soap is removed from the mold and cut into bars.

 Natural Cold Process soap needs to slowly "cure" over time.
 We allow our soaps to naturally air cure for eight to nine weeks and our shampoo bars for

 nine to ten weeks.
 During the first two weeks of curing, the saponification process is completed.
 As the soap continues to cure, most of the water used in the recipe evaporates.
 The curing process insures a milder, harder, longer lasting bar, with a very rich lather.

-What if you order a bar that is still "curing"?
+What would happen if I used a bar that was still "curing"?

 No need to worry--nothing will harm you.
 I use our bars after only two weeks of curing.
 If the soap is really good after two weeks--it will be fabulous after eight or ten weeks.
 But, our soaps and shampoos are best after fully curing.
 The lather is richer, the bars last longer, and they become milder with age!
 So for the best results, please wait until the READY DATES listed on our website to use them.